w3f/polkadot-wiki/docs/learn/how-to/add-ledger-account-signer.md

 2. Your browser won't "forget" your accounts if its cookies are cleared.

 3. It allows you to interact with any Web 3.0 compatible site in the Polkadot ecosystem.

-4. The extension recognizes all known Polkadot scams and alerts you when you try to visit a known scam site.
-This will help you protect yourself and your funds.

 If you haven't installed the Polkadot Developer Signer yet, you can find download instructions [here](signer-where-to-download.md).